bloominstituteoftechnology/Sprint-Challenge--Computer-Architecture/Answers.md

 ## Architecture

 * Explain how the CPU provides concurrency:
-  - `Single Core/non-distrubted:` threads and bus achictecture divide up the work.
+  - `Single Core/non-distrubted:` threads and bus architecture divide up the work.
-    Absent such hardware, the cpu can interleave a schedule of instructions to share and manage resources.
+    Absent such hardware, the CPU can interleave a schedule of instructions to share and manage resources.
   - `Multicore/distributed systems:` threads and servers divide up the work load per node or core.